-The application for rehearing shall substantially state in separate numbered paragraphs the following:

-- 1. Clear and concise statements of the reasons for requesting a rehearing and each and every error which the party alleges to have been committed during the contested case proceedings; - 2.
-Clear and concise statements of all relevant facts upon which the party relies; - 3.
-Reference to any particular statute or statutes and any rule or rules involved; - 4.
-The signature of the party or that of the party's representative, the address of the party or the party's representative, and the telephone number of the party or the party's representative.

-No applications for rehearing shall be filed with or entertained by an administrative law judge.
+- 7.20(2) The application for rehearing shall substantially state in separate numbered paragraphs the following: - a.
+Clear and concise statements of the reasons for requesting a rehearing and each and every error which the party alleges to have been committed during the contested case proceedings; - b.
+Clear and concise statements of all relevant facts upon which the party relies; - c.
+Reference to any particular statute or statutes and any rule or rules involved; - d.
+The signature of the party or that of the party's representative, the address of the party or of the party's representative, and the telephone number of the party or the party's representative. - 7.20(3) No applications for rehearing shall be filed with or entertained by an administrative law judge.